-- The identity verification (IV) must be completed by an IVA authorized by the C/RSP: - Remotely by an employee authorized by Notarius according to the documented procedures. - o In person by an employee authorized by a legal person who has signed a written agreement with Notarius (exception procedure) - The affiliation verification (AV) must be completed by an AVA for companies or professionals whose powers have been formally granted by their LRE.
-The LRE is required to formally authorize and identify its AVAs with Notarius. - o The AVA nomination procedure must be followed. - The necessary forms must be completed, signed and returned to the C/RSP. - The person who completes the identity verification for a client may not also serve as the identity confirmation agent for that same client.
+- The identity verification (IV) must be completed by an IVA authorized by the C/RSP: - Remotely by an employee authorized by Notarius according to the documented procedures. - o In person by an employee authorized by a legal person who has signed a written agreement with Notarius - The affiliation verification (AV) must be completed by an AVA for companies or professionals whose powers have been formally granted by their LRE.
+For signatures issued to clients of the Registre foncier (SIRF), the PKI Officers serve as affiliation verification controllers.
+The LRE is required to formally authorize and identify its AVAs with Notarius. - o The AVA nomination procedure must be followed. - The necessary forms must be completed, signed and returned to the C/RSP. - The person who completes the identity verification (IV) for a client may not also serve as the Identity Confirmation Controller (ICC) for that same client.